gerlag/LG-Therma_V-thermostate-and-start-peak-control/README.md

 2. PID controller

-The PID controller is based on the in HA built-in platform integration and platform derivative
+The PID controller is based on the in HA built-in platforms integration and derivative

 In configuration.yaml:
 ```YAML